-2 Click TEST CONNECTION.
-If the gateway's IP address does not match what was entered in ProSoft EIP-61850 Configuration Manager, then the software displays an error message:

-"Error: Connecting to Module.
-Please check your IP Address."

-If the gateway's IP address matches the address in the Configuration Manager, and the software displays the following message: "Successfully connected."

-3 Click DOWNLOAD to download the project to the gateway.
+- 2 Click TEST CONNECTION.
+If the gateway's IP address does not match what was entered in ProSoft EIP-61850 Configuration Manager, then the software displays an error message: - "Error: Connecting to Module.
+Please check your IP Address." - If the gateway's IP address matches the address in the Configuration Manager, and the software displays the following message: "Successfully connected." - 3 Click DOWNLOAD to download the project to the gateway.

-Note: If you see the Error: Download Configuration message, make sure that the MODE 3 jumper is correctly installed on the module, since a configuration download is only allowed when the jumper is installed.
-Refer to Setting Jumpers (page 12).
+Note: If you see the Error: Download Configuration message, make sure that the MODE 3 jumper is correctly installed on both pins for configuration.
+Refer to Setting Jumpers (page 9).